-The most innovative and rewarding aspects of the Wills Project is that the Team are working alongside a community of volunteers to meet the challenge of transcribing 25,000 wills.
+The most innovative and rewarding aspect of the Wills Project is that the Team has worked alongside a huge community of volunteers to meet the challenge of transcribing 25,000 wills.
 Crowdsourcing the time and skills of the general public to co-create data has proven highly successful in scientific research, but it is relatively new to the Humanities.
-The Wills Project capitalises on the potential of Artificial Intelligence to amplify the value of our volunteers’ contributions and create a data sample that will be very significantly larger than any study that uses hand-produced transcriptions alone.
+The Wills Project capitalises on the potential of Artificial Intelligence to amplify the value of our volunteers’ contributions and create a data sample that is very significantly larger than any study that uses hand-produced transcriptions alone.

-All our volunteers are part of a larger research community with a common purpose and interest.
-The Project Team provide volunteers with regular updates on how the transcription and analysis is progressing, and as the project develops we expect to organise other events to raise awareness and excitement about our work.
+All our volunteers became part of a larger research community with a common purpose and interest.
+The Project Team provided volunteers with regular updates on how the transcription and analysis was progressing, and we organised other events to raise awareness and excitement about the work.

 ‘Stage 1’ has now drawn to a close.
 During this stage we recruited a team of Expert Volunteers who spent the spring of 2024 transcribing a set of specially commissioned high-resolution photographs of sample pages from wills made between 1540 and 1790.